javadoterr/boot-file-upload/README.md

 # boot-file-upload
-file upload in spring boot
+file upload in spring boot using CommonsMultipartFile